-- 3.65 A member subject to a pension sharing order may have previously opted to use the scheme pays mechanism and this have scheme pays offsets applying to their benefits.
+- 3.71 A member subject to a pension sharing order may have previously opted to use the scheme pays mechanism and thus have scheme pays offsets applying to their benefits.
 They may also have existing pension debits from a previous divorce pension sharing order.
-The valuation of pension benefits shared by the court to provide benefits to the ex-partner will have allowed for any debits or offsets as reductions in the total value as set out in the note Local Government Pension Scheme (Scotland) Pension Sharing Following Divorce. - 3.66 Following the principle set out in 2.2, where the new debits are calculated to implement the latest (pension sharing order), either: - 3.66.1 The new debit should be calculated with reference to the member's unadjusted full pension benefits.
-Existing debits and offsets should also be reduced by the appropriate percentage (reflecting the debit as a share of all of the member's pension benefits both positive accrued and purchased and negative debits and offsets). - 3.66.2 The new debit should be calculated with reference to the member's pension benefits after they have been adjusted to account for existing pension debits and offsets.
-Existing debits and offsets should be revalued to the transfer day before being deducted from the respective elements of the member's benefits.
-This avoids the need to revise the existing debits and offsets themselves.
+The valuation of pension benefits shared by the court to provide benefits for the ex-partner will have allowed for any debits and offsets as reductions in the total value as set out in the note Local Government Pension Scheme (England and Wales) Pension Sharing Following Divorce. - 3.72 Following the principle set out in 2.2, when a pension sharing order is granted by the Court, a new pension debit will need to be calculated to implement the (latest) pension sharing order.
+The new debit(s) can be calculated using either of the approaches set out below: - 3.72.1 The new debit should be calculated with reference to the members full pension benefits before any adjustment is made to account for the latest pension debit, and any pension debits or offsets that were applicable before the latest pension sharing order took effect.
+Any existing debits and offsets should be reduced by the appropriate percentage.
+This approach strictly treats the debit as a share of all the members pension benefits both positive (i.e. accrued and purchased) and negative (i.e. debits and offsets).